Toolkit

 - On the first Saturday, focus on civic engagement by sharing voter registration materials and reminding your neighbors that Welcoming Week is a great time to register to vote.

-At Its Core
+Welcoming Week At Its Core

 - Celebrated in communities around the globe, Welcoming Week is an annual campaign that connects neighbors of all backgrounds through community-informed activities and events.